vectorclash/image-optimizer/README.md

 image-optimizer ~/Desktop/statics/*
 ```

-This creates `~/Desktop/statics/optimized/` with all images optimized at quality 85-95 for the best balance of file size and visual quality.
+This creates `~/Desktop/statics/optimized/` with all images optimized at quality 70-80 for aggressive compression with good visual quality.

 Banner ad backup mode (quick 40KB optimization):